mubaris/motivate/README.md

 ---

 ## Contribution
 The most popular way to contribute is adding [new quotes](https://github.com/avats-dev/motivate/issues/1).
 You do it by adding next JSON file in `motivate/data/` directory.
-The rule is 10 quotes per file.
+The rule is maximum 20 quotes and minimum 5 per file and a contributor can commit only one file.

 **IMPORTANT --> Name your file as `your-github-username.json` to avoid conflicts in case of consequent PRs.
 Thanks.**